rizayeva/coronaClassification/README.md

 Import the images to GEE (with the correct projection and 1 band).
 If the rasters are too large for GEE, apply a JPEG or LZW compression.
 For this, use OSGeo and follow the steps in **shellCode**

-Use the code in **traObjExp** to export the objects corresponding to the point grid locations within the image.
-To view a sample of the results for Step1 please use the <a target="_blank" href="https://rizayeva.users.earthengine.app/view/step1">link</a>.
+Use the code in **traObjExp** to export the objects corresponding to the point grid locations within the image. <a target="_blank" href="https://rizayeva.users.earthengine.app/view/step1">Click here</a> to view a sample of the results for **traObjExp**.

 After exporting the objects, overlay them with the point grid on your local workstation and label the land cover classes by creating a new "Classes" column in the point shapefile.